kckuei/arduino-fun/README.md

-# Arduino Experiments
+# Arduino Projects
 ## About
-* Some notes from my first foray working with and programming microcontroller devices
+* Some notes working with and programming microcontroller devices using the Arduino Uno Starter Kit
-* Explores the Arudino (Uno) Starter Kit and provided tutorials, and other amateur shenanigans
+* Documents the provided project tutorials and other amateur shenanigans

 ## Setup
 In addition to the project manual, these docs were helpful with getting started: